hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 [terraform-plugin-docs](https://github.com/hashicorp/terraform-plugin-docs) and
 the [language server](https://github.com/hashicorp/terraform-ls) can use metadata in the schema to generate documentation or offer a better editor experience for practitioners.
-The `Description` property allows provider developers to add a description of a resource, data source, or provider that these tools can take advantage of.
+Use the `Description` property to add a description of a resource, data source, or provider that these tools can leverage.

 ## MarkdownDescription